Why You Shouldn't Apologize for Your Prices

 “I need to raise them, but I’m scared I’ll lose my clients or no one else will hire me.”

-Why?
-Why Is talking about our prices and money taboo?
-Why do we feel the need to apologize?
 Why shouldn’t we be just as proud of our pricing as we are of the work we do?

 Why we aren't our ideal client

 Let’s break it down and examine the pieces.
 First, it is easy to imagine ourselves as our ideal client.
-After all, we love what we do, right!
+After all, we love what we do, right?
 We’d be a perfect client!
 But!
 In most cases, we aren’t our ideal client at all.
 Take a moment and jot down the differences between you and your ideal client.

 On the other hand, I’m not a very crafty person, so paying an artist for their creation or paying someone to create a costume for my youngest is not only a great way for me to spend my money, it makes my life lighter and less stressful!
 And I have the added benefit of supporting another small business.
+That is a win for everyone involved!

 Remembering that we aren't our ideal client, especially when we're starting out and charging too little, is vital.
 I think it is even more important if we’re already coming from a place of money scarcity and feeling as if any sale is a good sale.

-Can you "give back and still have a business?
+Can you “give back” and still have a business?

 Yes, I completely understand the desire to make what we do accessible to everyone, but you can't be so kind to others that you are damaging your health & relationships by running yourself into the ground trying to serve everyone.